mrchantey/beet/docs/src/intro/concepts.md

 ## Action Category

-Action categories are metadata that describes what they modify.
-This is just metadata, there is no techical barrier to creating a super action that does everything, although its usually best to keep actions specific.
+Action categories describe what the action modifies.
+This is just metadata, there is no techical barrier to creating a super action that makes lots of changes, although keeping actions specific allows for more code reusability.

 | Name                             | Description                                                            | Example                                      |
 | -------------------------------- | ---------------------------------------------------------------------- | -------------------------------------------- |